Voyage of the Brooklyn Saints: Gale

-On the afternoon of February 4, 1846, the steamboat tug Sampson drew Brooklyn away from the East River dock.
-A pennant atop the mast proclaimed the ship was headed for Oregon.
-The pilot conducted Brooklyn through the shifting Narrows to Sandy Hook, passing without interference under the "bristling guns" of Fort Hamilton.
 The second day out, there were heavy seas.
 Soon after crossing the Gulf Stream on February 10, the ship was forced to lay-to in a heavy gale, struggling for four days.
 The experienced captain feared his cabin on the upper deck would be swept away, allowing waves to pour down to the lower decks.
 The ship would be lost.
 Hatched below with poor ventilation and little light, most passengers were desperately seasick.
 Women and children were lashed to bunks to reduce injuries caused by the violent movements of the ship.
 The masts remained intact as passengers sang hymns to bolster spirits.

-William Glover later wrote of the storm.
-"Some who were more resolute struggled to the deck to behold the sublime grandeur of the scene – to hear the dismal howl of the winds, and to see the ship with helm lashed, pitching, rolling, dipping in the trough of the sea and then tossed on the highest billow.
+William Glover later wrote of the storm, "Some who were more resolute struggled to the deck to behold the sublime grandeur of the scene – to hear the dismal howl of the winds, and to see the ship with helm lashed, pitching, rolling, dipping in the trough of the sea and then tossed on the highest billow.
 These are sights once beheld are never to be forgotten."

 The story is often told that the captain finally came down to address the passengers, saying, "My friends, there is a time in every man's life when it is fitting that he should prepare to die.
 That time has come to us, and unless God interposes, we shall all go to the bottom; I have done all in my power, but this is the worst gale I have ever known since I was a master of a ship."
 One passenger replied, "Captain Richardson, we were sent to California and we shall get there."
 Another exclaimed, "Captain, I have no more fear than though we were on solid land."
-The captain stared in disbelief at such remarks and was heard to say in leaving, "They are either fools and fear nothing, or they know more than I do".
+The captain stared in disbelief at such remarks and was heard to say in leaving, "They are either fools and fear nothing, or they know more than I do."
 (Note: Augusta Joyce Crocheron was age 2 at the time of the voyage, but she recorded the stories her mother (Caroline Augusta Perkins Joyce Jackson) told in detail.
 Her mother's journal disappeared after her death, and Augusta's accounts of the voyage are among the most detailed that remain.)